 Hi there, friends!
 Allen The Dog here.
 I’d like to bark about a few great picks for your pups during the holiday season.

-As a self-identified #adventuredog, I’ve been fortunate to spend the majority of my four years on this planet enjoying the outdoors.
+As a self-identified #adventuredog, I’ve been fortunate to spend the majority of my five years on this planet enjoying the outdoors.
 Whether I’m frolicking in the forest or fetching flying discs at the park, my exuberance for being outside means I’ve been able to test a lot of dog gear (you’ll see me modelling some of it in the hiking with dogs guide).